KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 1) Install Unity editor 2021.3 or later versions;

-2) Download and import the project linked with this repo (once imported an error could appear in the console.
-Do not care about it, it will not affect the build of the application)
+2) Download and import the project linked with this repo.
+Once imported an error could appear in the console (***Unable to resolve reference 'UnityEditor.iOS.Extensions.Xcode'***).
+Do not care about it, it will not affect the build of the application);

-All the following points should be already correctly configured in the downloaded repo.
-If problems arises check them:
+**All the following points should be already correctly configured in the downloaded repo.
+If problems arises check them**:

 3) Install all the following required packages from `Window -> Package Manager -> Search`:
    - **AR Foundation**;